Healthy Homes, Healthy Habits (HABITS)

 Time Frame: Baseline, 6 months, 12 months

-Household environment assessing availability of food items will be assessed using a modified Home Food Assessment (HFA) relating to the 4 food-related target behaviors.
+Household environment assessing the number of different food items available in the home of the caregiver will be assessed using a modified Home Food Assessment (HFA) relating to the 4 food-related target behaviors (fruits, vegetables, sugary beverages, and fried foods).
+Higher values indicate more different food items in that category (fruits, vegetables, sugary beverages, and fried foods) are available within the home.

 Baseline, 6 months, 12 months